ng-jayson/ng-jayson/README.md

 # About Me
 Hey there!
 I am Jayson, a sophomore Information Systems student at the National University of Singapore!
 I enjoy doing web development with React and Next.js.
 I also love designing and doing UI/UX in general.
+Please do check out my website at https://jayson-ng.com

 <p float="left">
   <a href="https://github.com/jayson237/">